leoarthurwall/ECommerceStore/README.md

 - Object destructuring: select exactly what to import to each component when using useContext().
 - Tightly scripted code using typescript.

+## TOP CHALLENGE

+- Getting to grips with the JS array methods.
+The biggest head bang was working out how to select an item and add it to the bag.
+It sounds simple, right?
+But it involves a fair bit of of work.
+I invite you to check out the "increaseBagQuantity" function in the ShoppingBagContext file, and see if you can work it out.

+## BIGGEST WINS

+- Implementing useContext for the first time: it made state management so incredibly simple and tidy.
+I can't believe I didn't use it sooner!
+- React-router-dom: Another amazingly simple tool that enables you to easily implement multiple pages and link between them.
+Before this, I was conditionally rendering components.
+Another excellent tool for for the belt.

+## FUTURE IMPLEMENTATIONS

+- Create a checkout modal notification
+- Add authentication with firebase
+- Run some unit tests with jest, and end-to-end tests with cypress
+- Find an AIP with more data results, so the page can feel more life-like
+  - If not possible, create own data set to answer above challenge.